emeinhardt/gregex/README.md

 SU_bare ⟶ 'A' | 'AN' | 'B' | 'E' | 'F' | 'G' | 'GN' | 'G[Q]' | 'H' | 'H[2Q, 4Q]' | 'I' | 'K' | 'L' | 'M' | 'NG' | 'NJ' | 'NN' | 'NN[9N]' | 'N[5Q]' | 'O' | 'P' | 'PH' | 'R' | 'S' | 'U' | 'W' | 'X'
 ```

 where
   - `⟶`, `|`, `λ` , `*`, and `+` are all reserved and/or metalinguistic symbols with their usual formal-language theoretic meaning (see any textbook or introductory material for reference).
   - all terminal symbols are quoted string literals, except for the empty string.
   - the enumeration of saccharide units is taken from a relatively arbitrary mix of what `glypy` supports and what `glymmer` supports.

 Note that this is a declarative specification of what linear code expressions are that represent a single glycan or a set of glycans (via the uncertainty operators about bond type and position).
 See e.g. [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) for more on why specifications like this are common.

+**NOTE 0:** This is a tentative grammar - not the only possible one, and not a complete one.
+As noted in the *TODO*, extending this grammar is a worthwhile goal.

 **NOTE 1:** The parser does *exactly* what it says on the tin: it checks syntactic well-formedness.
 Checking or enforcing things like
   - syntactic *conventions* about the linear ordering of children